No. 1 – easy peasy! The lease is already ending so you don’t have to do anything, right? Unfortunately, not.

-That is a good example on how to prepare a strong lease.
-Review with your attorney permissible language to terminate a lease early if X amount of late payments occur.
+That is a good example of how to prepare a strong lease.
+Review with your attorney permissible language to terminate a lease early if X amount of late payments occurs.

-However, if your tenant refuses to pay rent all together, I suggest at that point to just send off a Notice to Quit to begin the eviction clock.
+However, if your tenant refuses to pay rent altogether, I suggest at that point to just send off a Notice to Quit to begin the eviction clock.

 If all else fails, check out this article on how to sell a house fast in Philadelphia with tenants for further solutions.